THE HISTORY OF HALLAND

 In Halland, there are over 15,000 permanent antiquities registered in the National Heritage Board’s antiquities register

 The province of Halland belonged to Denmark from the formation of this country in the Viking Age.
-The 1000s and 12th centuries were characterized by large new plantations and an increased population and the interior could be built on.
-Stone churches were built at this time in each parish.
+The 11th and 12th centuries were characterized by large new plantations and an increased population and settlements spread further inland and stone churches were built in every parish.

 During the 13th and 14th centuries, the nobles separated from the rest of the population and began to build castles for themselves and their knights.
 Varberg and Lagaholm became royal castles.
 The cities of Laholm, Halmstad, Falkenberg, Varberg and Kungsbacka were all founded during the 13th, 14th and 15th centuries.